What can I expect?

 What are we looking for?

-As a Fundraising and Marketing intern you will have had some previous work experience in this field.
+As a Fundraising and Marketing intern you will ideally have, or be working towards, a relevant qualification and have some previous work experience in this field.

 On a personal level, you will need to be self-motivated and disciplined, but still flexible in your approach.
 There is a lot to learn, explore, and develop for yourself, so a creative mind and the ability to think on your feet are essential.
 Plus - you need to like people!
 Marketing is about relationships - whether you're working with graphic designers, a protective secretary who won't put your call through, an agent who says "yes" but means "no”, a supplier that lets you down, and so on – you need to be able to keep a smile on your face.
 Not everyone is going to welcome you at their door and half the job is accepting that, while disappointment is going to come your way, it only takes one success to make your day!